-Servicing and Maintenance Costs
+Servicing & Maintenance Costs

-These are fees charged monthly, quarterly, or yearly to cover the costs associated with collecting payments, maintaining records, following up on delinquencies, and any other costs associated with maintaining a term loan or line of credit.
+These are fees charged monthly, quarterly, or yearly to cover the costs associated with collecting payments, maintaining records, following up on delinquencies, plus any other costs associated with maintaining a term loan or line of credit.

 Servicing fees are commonly lumped in with your periodic payments.
-For example, your loan provider might deduct a certain percentage of each payment before sending the rest onto the investor who owns your loan.
+For example, your loan provider might deduct a certain percentage of each payment before sending the rest on to the investor who owns your loan.
 However, you need to pay attention to a servicing or maintenance fee if it’s separate from your periodic repayments.